 Violent Non-State Actors (VNSAs) – more commonly called Armed Groups – have increasingly impacted state, regional, and international security.
 This course examines the major types of VNSAs – terrorists, insurgents, transnational organized criminals (TOCs), militias, and mercenaries – and their motivations.
 The second part of the course examines how VNSAs have impacted security at the state, regional, and international levels.
 The final portion of the course explores the strategies pursued by the United States (and other states or international organizations) and assesses the success/failure of those strategies to confront the threat posed by VNSAs.
+An ISIS Crisis simulation is held during the 6th week of the course.

 This course may be taken as a part of the following programs: